We study brain aging—and the critical windows for change.

 Individualized network stimulation

 Gaining a deeper understanding of individual differences in brain networks and cognitive ability has led us to formulate novel hypotheses about brain network function.
-To test these hypotheses, we are conducting experiments to determine whether we can modify the organization and function of an individual’s brain network and cognitive abilities.
+To test these hypotheses, we are conducting experiments to test whether targeted interventions can modify the organization and function of an individual’s brain network and cognitive abilities.
 This research is being done using interventions that incorporate behavioral training and non-invasive brain stimulation.

 For representative publications see: